open-traits-network/open-traits-network.github.io/.github/ISSUE_TEMPLATE/register-dataset.md

 assignees: "opentraits/editors"
 ---

 Please fill out the template below and click "submit" to request a trait dataset to the Open Trait Network.
-Please allow for some time as we review your submission.
+Please allow for some time for @open-trait-network/editors to review your submission.

 ```
 ---